Table of Contents Show

 Suppose the deal falls through; not good for the sellers either.
 The buyer and their attorney will face a tough uphill battle to regain any down payment.
-They will have taken the property off the market (probably losing the opportunity of signing with someone else) and wasted precious time.
-Non-contingency offers are great for getting above other buyers, but only when you are confident that there will be no roadblocks that could derail the deal.
+They will have taken the property off the market (probably losing the opportunity to sign with someone else) and wasted precious time.
+Non-contingency offers are great for getting above other buyers, but only when you are confident that no roadblocks could derail the deal.

 Common Contingencies To ConsiderCommon Contingencies To Consider

 Of all the contingencies, the home inspection contingency is the most common.
 It’s there to protect the buyer and allow them to get the full picture of the home they intend to purchase.
 One or more professionals will inspect various parts of the property.
 Once the buyer has these reports, they can negotiate with the seller on repairs or remediations if needed.
 If no agreement; is reached, the buyer is free to walk away from the deal.

 The inspection contingency is usually unnecessary when buying a co-op or condo apartment.
 However, the common areas, walls, and roofs will be the responsibility of the building to maintain.
 This maintenance charge is usually inconsequential with so many apartments in each building.
 However, it’s always better to include it if you doubt or are buying a resale.

 Those buyers who need financing to complete a home purchase will want a financing/mortgage contingency.
-This clause allows buyers to back out of a deal if they cannot secure financing for the purchase.
-Many first-time buyers make the mistake of thinking that just because they’ve received mortgage pre-approval, then their loan is a sure thing.
+This clause allows buyers to back out of a deal if they cannot secure financing.
+Unfortunately, many first-time buyers make the mistake of thinking that just because they’ve received mortgage pre-approval, then their loan is a sure thing.